 From the moment Pakistan came into being, we have faced many issues in the shape of poverty, unemployment, crime, low status of women, child marriage, rape, and gender inequality.
 These are the social problems of Pakistan that, if solved, can make life more comfortable and society more productive in some manner.

 A social problem is an issue that prevents society from functioning at an optimal level.
 Understanding that not all events in society can be considered social problems is essential.
-A problem is considered as a social problem when:
+A problem is considered a social problem when: